AWS Certification Training for Solutions Arch ...

 Then, they not only have to rework on the service for new labels, but they also have to reframe the complete system and deploy it accordingly.

 To avoid such challenges developers of this application decided to shift their application from a monolithic architecture to a newer architecture.
 Refer to the diagram below to understand the architecture of shopping cart application

 This means that developers don’t create a web microservice, a logic microservice, or a database microservice.
 Instead, they create separate microservices for search, recommendations, customer services and so on.

 This type of architecture for the application not only helps the developers to overcome all the challenges faced with the previous architecture but also helps the shopping cart application to be built, deployed, and scale up easily.

 There is a long list of companies using Microservices to build applications, these are just to name a few:

-If you wish to learn Microservices and build your own applications, then check out our Microservices Architecture Training which comes with instructor-led live training and real-life project experience.
-This training will help you understand Microservices in depth and help you achieve mastery over the subject.
+If you wish to learn more on this subject and build your own applications, then check out our Microservices Architecture Training which comes with instructor-led live training and real-life project experience.
+This training will help you understand the technology in depth and help you achieve mastery over the subject.

 Got a question for us?
-Please mention it in the comments section of ” What Is Microservices” and I will get back to you.
+Please mention it in the comments section and I will get back to you.